SekaiCyber/python-automation-project/README.md

 **Why Counter?**

-`Counter` is a built-in Python class from the `collections` module.
-It automatically counts how many times each unique value appears in a list.
-Without it, you would need to write a manual loop to track and increment counts yourself.
-It keeps the code clean and efficient.
+`Counter` is the built-in Python class from the `collections` module, that automatically counts how many times each unique value appears on a list.
+Without it, you would have to write a manual loop to keep track and increment counts yourself.
+This keeps the code efficient and clean.

 **How Parsing Works**

-The script reads `security.log` one line at a time.
-For each line, it checks whether `"FAILED LOGIN"` appears.
-If it does, `line.split()[-1]` breaks the line into a list of words and selects the last item — the IP address.
+The script reads `security.log` line by line.
+For each line, it checks whether `"FAILED LOGIN"` occurs.
+If it does, `line.split()[-1]` breaks the line into a list of words and chooses the last item, being the ip address.
 That IP is added to the `failed_ips` list.
-This is called **log parsing** — extracting useful data from raw text.
+This is known as **log parsing** — extracting useful data from raw text.

 **Threshold Logic**

-After counting, the script loops through each IP and its count.
+After counting is done, the script loops through each IP and its count.
 The condition `if count >= 5` flags any IP with five or more failed attempts as suspicious.
-This mirrors how real security tools like **Fail2Ban** work — alerting only when a pattern crosses a defined limit, not on every single failure.
+This demonstration mirrors how real security tools like **Fail2Ban** work.
+Only alerting when a pattern crosses a defined limit, not on every single failure.

 ---